roomno308/roomno308.github.io/blog/gradEvo.md

 title: Gradient Evolution
 author: 308
 ---
-## AD (After Darwin):

-Evolution has always seemed a very interesting theory - random genetic mutations leading to all sorts of weird creations.
+Evolution has always seemed to us a very fascinating theory - random genetic mutations leading to all sorts of weird creations, specialized for different tasks.
 In other words, it leads to optimizations on very complex, natural functions.
 Evolution makes sure that the species that fit their natural environment survive, while others perish.

 Naturally, this has led to many attempts to replicate this procedure in more controlled settings.
 A whole class of algorithms called **Evolutionary algorithms** have been discovered (invented? this is a deeper question for another time) that are inspired from natural evolution.
 Here we discuss one such algorithm that we stumbled upon.